Napoli beats Spal 1-0 in Serie A ahead of Juventus vs. Roma

 Atalanta ended the match with nine men as Jose Luis Palomino and Rafael Toloi were sent off in the final seven minutes.

-Udinese moved two points above the relegation zone after drawing with fellow struggler Frosinone 1-1.
+Udinese remained a point above the relegation zone after drawing with fellow struggler Frosinone 1-1 as 18th-placed Bologna also drew, 0-0 against Parma.